-- Facilitator reaches out to the nearest Produce Safety Technician to schedule the visit - Technician contact information may be found on the Michigan On Farm Produce Safety website "Contact" page: https://www.miofps.org/contact - o Brief the technician on the purpose of their visit: - Meet local beginning farmers - Introduce their services - Talk about some common issues they see on farms and how beginning farmers can incorporate preventative measures into their produce safety planning - Arrange chairs in a circle if some or all of the participants are joining in person. - On the day of the visit, prepare participants by sharing some sample interview questions for the technician and encouraging them to think of others. - Ask the technician to introduce themselves, what they do for work, and what they like to do outside of work. - · Ask the participants to introduce themselves as well - Facilitator initiates question & answer conversation by inviting participants to ask questions of the technician from the sheet of provided questions or others that they have come up with.
+- Facilitator reaches out to the nearest Produce Safety Technician to schedule the visit. - Technician contact information may be found on the Michigan On-Farm Produce Safety website Contact page. - Brief the technician on the purpose of their visit: - Meet local beginning farmers - Introduce their services - Talk about some common issues they see on farms and how beginning farmers can incorporate preventative measures into their produce safety planning - Arrange chairs in a circle if some or all of the participants are joining in person. - On the day of the visit, prepare participants by sharing some sample interview questions for the technician and encouraging them to think of others. - Ask the technician to introduce themselves, what they do for work, and what they like to do outside of work. - Ask the participants to introduce themselves. - Facilitator initiates question and answer conversation by inviting participants to ask questions from the sheet of provided questions or others that they have come up with.
 From there the conversation can be free-flowing.
 If needed, the facilitator can prompt additional questions.

-2. Meet Your Local Produce Safety Technician (cont.)
+2. Meet Your Local Produce Safety Technician (continued)